helidon-sockshop/sockshop/README.md

 which is why you had to specify `-Ddocker.repo` argument in the command above.

-In order to deploy the application that uses your custom Docker images, you will also have to modify relevant `deployment.yaml` files in within `sockshop` repository to use correct names for your Docker images.
+In order to deploy the application that uses your custom Docker images, you will also have to modify relevant `deployment.yaml` files within `sockshop` repository to use correct names for your Docker images.

 ## License